phpearth/stats/README.md

 ## FAQ

-**How are points calculated?**

-* Each post, each comment and each reply to a comment in the group gets you one point.
-* Number of likes of your topic, comment or reply gets you extra points:
-    * 1 to 10 likes = 1 point
-    * 11 to 20 likes = 2 points
-    * 21 to 30 likes = 3 points
-    * and so on until 91 to 100 likes = 10 points
-    * more than 100 likes gets you 11 points
-* More detailed comments or replies with 100 characters or more get you extra points.
-* Sequential comments and replies are merged.
-* Messages and topics with special links get you extra points:
-    * GitHub: 10 points
-    * PHP.net: 20 points
-    * wwphp-fb.github.io: 20 points
-    * Composer and packagist: 10 points
-    * Sitepoint: 5 points
-    * PHP Classes: 5 points
-    * StackOverflow: 5 points
-    * PHP-FIG.org: 5 points
-    * phpunit.de: 5 points
-    * PHP The Right Way: 10 points
-* Offensive messages and inappropriate links get negative points.
-* Topics with comments turned off get negative points.
-* Topics with only image and no description or question are not calculated in points.

 **What is the benefit of the points?**

 We could never possibly thank properly enough for contributions from members in